schoero/swissqrbill/README.md

 const pdf = new SwissQRBill.PDF(data, "qrbill.pdf");
 ```

 This will generate the above PDF.

-## API
+We can pass an optional third parameter containing options such as language or size etc.

-An API documentation can be found in [doc/api.md](https://github.com/Rogerrrrrrrs/SwissQRBill/tree/master/doc/api.md)
+A complete documentation for all methods and parameters can be found [here](https://github.com/Rogerrrrrrrs/SwissQRBill/tree/master/doc/api.md).

 ## PDFKit

-This module uses [PDFKit](https://github.com/foliojs/pdfkit) to generate PDF files.
+SwissQRBill internally uses [PDFKit](https://github.com/foliojs/pdfkit) to generate PDF files.
 You are able to generate a complete bill using PDFKit methods and then add the QR Bill to the bottom using `addQRBill()` when the option `autoGenerate` is set to `false`.

 The documentation for PDFKit can be found [here](http://pdfkit.org/docs/getting_started.html).